kirankuyate2157/Dragon-VS-video-stenography-/README.md

 ﻿# ------------ Dragon VS (video Steganography) -----------

---- Securing Confidential communication and data transmission ---
+---- <a href="https://github.com/kirankuyate2157">Securing Confidential communication and data transmission </a> ----

 Dragon video Steganography is a technique to hide any kind of File into a cover video file the use of the video-based.
 Steganography can be more secure than other multimedia files, because of its size and complexity.